-It should be apparent that Systems II and III each have two variants, depending on the order chosen for the semitones $X_2$ and $X_3$.
+As in Theorem 2, the first and third semitones are the same in all three systems, and it is the second semitone that differs.
+Note that Systems II and III each have two variants, depending on the order of the semitones $X_2$ and $X_3$.

 An analogous result can be obtained for the real shadow of the complex Pythagorean system, where we look at the construction of a real two-semitone system matching the Pythagorean pentatonic scale and satisfying $F_{\sharp} = \sqrt{2}$.

 \begin{Theorem} Let $S$ denote a system of two real semitones satisfying {\rm (a)} there exists a chromatic scale of twelve notes constructed by aggregation from elements of $S$ such that $C =1$, $D = \frac{9}{8}$, $F = \frac{4}{3}$, $F_{\sharp}= \sqrt{2}$, $G = \frac{3}{2}$, $A = \frac{27}{16}$, $C' =2$ and {\rm (b)} the aggregation is symmetric in the sense that the first six elements of the chromatic series equal the second six elements in the same order.
 Then there are two such systems, given by